khaors/geocompr/main.md

 Travel to Work Areas (TTWAs) overcome this issue by creating a zoning system analogous to hydrological watersheds.
 TTWAs were first defined as contiguous zones within which 75% of the population travels work [@coombes_efficient_1986], and this is the definition used in this chapter.
-Because Bristol is a major employer attracting travel from surrounding towns, its TTWA --- loading in the command below --- is substantially larger than its administratively defined area (see Figure \@ref(fig:zones)).
+Because Bristol is a major employer attracting travel from surrounding towns, its TTWA --- loaded in the command below --- is substantially larger than its administratively defined area (see Figure \@ref(fig:zones)).

 ```r